zhougroup-uic/zhougroup-uic.github.io/FMAPSq/index.md

 It takes the W(r) profile and volume-excluded diameter as input to produce the structure factors, S(q), at targeted concentration, bridged via percus-yevick approximation.

-The FMAPB2 that provides the input info could be accessed from  [FMAPB2 web server](https://pipe.rcc.fsu.edu/fmapb2/) or a standalone version via [FMAPB2 registration](https://forms.office.com/r/nCWK1Rhk9L) or [direct link](https://github.com/zhougroup-uic/fmapb2).
+The FMAPB2 that provides the input info could be accessed from  [FMAPB2 web server](https://pipe.rcc.fsu.edu/fmapb2/).
+A standalone version of FMAPB2 and FMAPS(q) are aviable via [user registration](https://forms.office.com/r/nCWK1Rhk9L).
 The registration infomation will only be used for updating notice and user statistics.

-The javascript for FMAPS(q) to run in commad line are also available via [FMAPS(q) registration](https://forms.office.com/r/Q11wQ63ZZs) or [direct link](https://github.com/zhougroup-uic/fmapsq).

 #### Reference:
 * S. Qin and H.-X. Zhou, Calculating Structure Factors of Protein Solutions by Atomistic Modeling of Protein-Protein Interactions, in submission.